vinod-kayartaya/TARGET-APR-2023-BATCH-2/day-07/Readme.md

      - additional overhead involved
    - use this class only if your data in the collection is shared to multiple threads
 1. Stack

+## Implementation of Set

+- A set has no additional methods (apart from the ones introduced after Java 8, stream related)
+- An object of a Set is a collection that does not allow duplicate values

+The most common implementations include:

+1. HashSet

+   - internally uses a class called HashMap, which is a key/value pair collection, which internally uses an array called buckets
+   - because it uses arrays, they are generally faster than other Set implementations
+   - To ensure that there are not duplicates in the set, it uses the element's equals() and hashCode() methods
+     - for example, if e1 and e2 are two elements, then
+       - e1.equals(e2) == false and
+       - e1.hashCode() != e2.hashCode()
+   - Does not guarantee the order of insertion to be same order of retrieval

+1. TreeSet

+   - internally uses a class called TreeMap, which is a key/value pair collection, which internally uses a Red-Black tree, a specialized form of BST (binary search tree)
+   - The order of insertion can be anything, but order of retrieval is in ascending order of elements
+   - Here two elements's natural order is determined using a function called `compareTo`, which is forced upon a class by an interface called `java.lang.Comparable`
+     - In other words, the element's type must implement the Comparable interface.
+   - It is important to notice that this class does not depend on the `equals` and `hashCode` methods of the elements added.

+1. LinkedHashSet

+   - internal implementation uses a class called LinkedHashMap, which internally uses the linked list for storing multiple values
+   - uses the `hashCode` and `equals` to ensure that there are no duplicates.
+   - the order of insertion and retrieval are same.